OldSneerJaw/synctos/CONTRIBUTING.md

 * `/`: Reserved for project configuration files (e.g. `.gitignore`, `.travis.yml`, `package.json`), documentation (e.g. `README.md`, `CHANGELOG.md`, `LICENSE`) and executable command line scripts that are part of the package's public interface (e.g. `make-sync-function`, `validate-document-definitions`).
 * `etc`: Any development script or other type of file that is not part of the package's public interface (e.g. build scripts).
 * `lib`: Reserved for external packages (i.e. libraries) to be embedded as static dependencies in the project.
 * `samples`: A collection of document definitions that are purely for example purposes.
 Specifications for these document definitions are stored in the top level `test` directory.
+Code must be written to the **ECMAScript 3** specification for compatibility with Sync Gateway.
 * `src`: JavaScript code that is executable by Node.js.
 Specifications should be stored in files alongside the code under test in this directory.
+Code must be written to the **ECMAScript 5** specification for backward compatibility with previous versions of Node.js.
 * `templates`: JavaScript templates for sync functions/document definitions.
 Notably, the code in this directory is _not_ intended to be executable by Node.js.
 Specifications are stored in the top level `test` directory.
+Code must be written to the **ECMAScript 3** specification for compatibility with Sync Gateway.
 * `test`: Test cases for document definition configuration elements from the top level `templates` directory and example document definitions from the top level `samples` directory.
+Code must be written to the **ECMAScript 5** specification for backward compatibility with previous versions of Node.js.

 ### Commits